elmiko/oc-man-plugin/README.md

 A containerized build is available for environments where the prerequisites are not met.
 Type `./hack/container-run.sh make` to build the binary.

+Type `make clean` to remove the binary and downloaded content files.

 ## Install

 As with [kubectl plugin extensions](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/),